mdrideout/fireproof_closet/README.md

 The Fireproof Closet cache is persistent, so users can close and re-open the app and not have to wait for images to download again.

+### In-Memory Speed
+Images displayed with the FireproofImage() provider are kept in the hot memory ImageCache for instant loading.

 ### How it Works
 Fireproof Closet is a combination of a custom ImageProvider called `FireproofImage` which is capable of acquiring and caching images from Firebase Storage, and the [Hive](https://pub.dev/packages/hive) database to store and manage the data in persistence.
+Images are loaded into the hot memory ImageCache when displayed with the FireproofImage() provider, or ahead of time with pre-caching by using `FireproofCloset.downloadAndCache(context, storageRef);`.

 ### Cross Platform
 - [Hive](https://pub.dev/packages/hive) is a cross-platform database that has fast speeds on all Flutter platforms.
 - The rest of the Fireproof Closet system is written in Dart which is inherently cross-platform

 ### Speed Example
-Loading images from cache vs downloading on iOS.
+Loading images from persistent cache vs downloading from Firebase Storage on iOS.

 First cache read after the database is initialized may be slower.
 Cache reads below are for subsequent reads.

+_After reading from persistent cache, the image is stored in hot memory for instant loading.
+The following reflects speed improvements compared to Firebase Storage downloading._

 #### 70 KB Image
 - **Not found in cache, downloading from Firebase Storage**